 As Gerald has never failed to remind me on each previous time we’ve met up, “You were hugging yourself with glee!”

 The mantas tend to show up more regularly from January through April in the season, but have been seen there in November and December too.
 Since the 2017 – 2018 season, manta ray sightings have become more frequent and no one is quite sure why.
 While it’s not guaranteed you’ll see mantas there, Koh Bon is the most likely place in Thailand for it to happen.
-Manta rays are also spotted at Richelieu Rock and Koh Tachai (both near to Koh Bon on Similan liveaboard trips) and, as happened on my last Similan liveaboard, they can show up at Three Trees too.
+I had a fantastic encounter with manta rays at Koh Bon in March 2022.
+Manta rays are also spotted at Richelieu Rock and Koh Tachai (both near to Koh Bon on Similan liveaboard trips) and, as happened on my February 2020 Similan liveaboard, they can show up at Three Trees too.

 Hin Daeng, Southern Thailand